 Furious beyond rational words with the irrational legal system that had glommed onto my Michael, I spent the next day calling every number available on the internet to track down someone who could help.
 Then I received an amazing telephone call out of the blue.

 A female attorney employed by a legal aid organization had visited Michael in federal detention and signed him up for a program that released non-violent deportees on their own recognizance as long as they met regularly with an official in Kansas City and stayed out of further legal trouble, a sort of pre-conviction parole arrangement, while their case slithered through the legal system.
-Appears the numbers of illegal aliens and deportation cases had swamped the judicial system, and the feds couldn’t afford to lock everyone up while they waited for due process and the inevitable trek home.
-The pro-bono lawyer thought Michael’s case might take a year or more to resolve.
+Appears the numbers of “illegal aliens” and deportation cases had swamped the judicial system, and the feds couldn’t afford to lock everyone up while they waited for due process and the inevitable trek home.
+The pro-bono lawyer thought Michael’s case might take a year or more to resolve while he waited at home with me.

 I drove back to Kansas City the next day to another office and met Michael and his new “parole” officer.
 Chained and shackled hand and foot to four other dark-haired, brown-skinned men, Michael shuffled into the room.
 Once they unlocked the restraints and allowed Michael to approach me, we wrapped our arms around each other and cried.